NecroWolf28/lab1-skeleton/Question.md

 (including information hiding and tell-don't-ask), composition, inheritance, polymorphism, and LSP.

-Rewrite these two classes with the OOP principles that you have learned.
+Rewrite these two classes (adding new ones as needed) with the OOP principles that you have learned:

 - encapsulation to group relevant fields and methods into new classes